 Photo of Don McLean Photo by Michael Ochs Archives/Getty Images

 After his father died when McLean was 15, he briefly attended Villanova University, but he dropped out after four months to focus on his musical career.
 He became associated with Herb Gart, who would become his manager for almost two decades, and started to perform at various events and venues across the country.
-He recorded his first album, “Tapestry,” in 1969, but had it rejected 72 times before Mediarts, a new label, agreed to release it.
+He Released his first album, “Tapestry,” in October 1970, but had it rejected 72 times before “Mediarts”, a new label, agreed to release it.
 Even though the album received good reviews, it was not a commercial success.
 McLean had his major break with the release of his second album, “American Pie,” which made him an international star and remained in charts for over two years after its release.

 A Masterpiece is Born